h-arnold/googleSlidesAssessor/docs/setup/README.md

    - All uploaded images are available to all instances during an assessment.
    - Files are automatically deleted when the assessment run completes, as the instance shuts down.

-- Follow [this detailed guide](https://github.com/h-arnold/googleSlidesAssessor/blob/main/docs/setup/langfllowDeployment/langflowDeployment.md) to set up your own Google Cloud Run instance.
+- Follow [this guide](./langflowDeployment/langflowDeployment.md) to set up your own Google Cloud Run instance.

 ---